-Main risk How it occurs and likelihood Risk solution Prototype may not work Ecological system and electronic system can't function as one or individually We need to prepare the prototype earlier to ensure all parts work together and individually Water leakage from Grow Bed Problems within the electronics or water removal stand pipe cause the water level to rise To ensure this is not a problem we installed a fail safe water removal pipe that will quickly drain the water above a certain level Broken part (tank or grow bed) Parts of the product got damaged within manufacture Ensure constant quality control checks on all parts Team members Health/Fitness Adjust the work load so that the other team members complete all necessary work Communication problems Through missed notifications of updates on the group
+Main risk How it occurs and likelihood Risk solution Prototype may not work For some reasons, the ecological system and the electronic part could not work.
+We need to prepare the prototype earlier to ensure all parts work together and individually.
+Water leakage from Grow Bed Problems within the electronics or water removal stand pipe cause the water level to rise.
+To ensure this is not a problem we installed a fail safe water removal pipe that will quickly drain the water above a certain level.
+Broken part (tank or grow bed) Parts of the product got damaged within manufacture.
+Ensure constant quality control checks on all parts.
+Team members Health/Fitness When a team member becomes ill or injures themselves.
+Adjust the work load so that the other team members complete all necessary work.
+Communication problems Through missed notifications of updates on the group Need direct contacts including (phone, email, text)